• Skip to main content

 #4 rigger brush

-Sketchbook or drawing pad for thumbnail sketches and small studies
+Drawing paper for thumbnail sketches and small studies

 #2 pencil and eraser.